necolas/react-native-web/packages/benchmarks/README.md

 These benchmarks are crude approximations of extreme cases that libraries may encounter.
 The deep and wide tree cases look at the performance of mounting and rendering large trees of styled elements.
-The Triangle cases looks at the performance of repeated style updates to a large mounted tree.
+The Triangle case looks at the performance of repeated style updates to a large mounted tree.
 Some libraries must inject new styles for each "dynamic style", whereas others may not.
 Libraries without support for dynamic styles (i.e., they rely on user-authored